Omnicit/Omnicit/docs/en-US/ConvertFrom-CanonicalName.md

 ### -OrganizationalUnit
 Specifies that the object is an OrganizationalUnit (OU=) instead of an Person (CN=).
-Will automatically be an OrganizationalUnit if the CanonicalName string ends with a '/'
+Will automatically be an OrganizationalUnit if the CanonicalName string ends with a slash '/'

 ```yaml
 Type: SwitchParameter